 For this reason, we cooperate with Red Hat, which in partnership with CTU contributes to my salary.
 Unfortunately, I cannot be more specific because we are at the beginning of development, but in general, we are talking about developing test methods for industry.
 This is not new in itself, but the use of artificial intelligence to participate in the testing and development of new methods is new.
 Red Hat has a special laboratory at CTU and I was invited to use my knowledge and algorithms for their own project in the field of the Internet of Things.
-It is for him that we are trying to develop a testing strategy.
+Together, we are trying to develop new testing strategies.

 You studied in Iraq, you have a doctorate from Malaysia.
 A job in Switzerland followed.
 How difficult is such a change of country for you?

 As long as I was single, there was no problem.
 But with family life, the situation began to change.
 Moving to the Czech Republic is the first case when my family moves with me.
 In any case, we have already settled here within three months.